BTS-CM/Norns/about.md

 ## Why an amplitude of 5.303030303% ?

-In the UK, a maximum of 0.8% per day 'interest' is enforced on loans; whilst the Norns potentially do not fall under jurisdiction of such regulations, the decision was made to preemptively adhere to these UK regulations so that no amplitude migration would be potentially required in the future.
+In the UK, a maximum of 0.8% per day 'interest' is enforced on loans; whilst the Norns potentially do not fall under jurisdiction of such regulations, the decision was made to pre-emptively adhere to these UK regulations so that no amplitude migration would be potentially required in the future.
 An amplitude of 5.303030303% results in just under 0.8% per day increase from trough to peak.

 Peak value: `1 + (5.303030303/100)` = 1.05303030303
 Trough value: `1 - (5.303030303/100)` = 0.94696969697